Sydney Church of England Grammar School

-The Sydney Church of England Grammar School (commonly known as Shore or Shore School) is a dual-campus independent Anglican single-sex and co-educational early learning, primary and secondary day and boarding school for boys, located on the Lower North Shore of Sydney, New South Wales, Australia.
+The Sydney Church of England Grammar School (commonly known as Shore or Shore School) is an independent Anglican school for boys located on Sydney's Lower North Shore, New South Wales, Australia.
+The school operates across two campuses, offering an early learning centre (ELC), primary and secondary education.
+The North Sydney campus has four boarding houses for Year 7-12 students, offering weekday and full-time boarding.

-Established in 1889 by the Church of England, Shore has a non-selective enrolment policy and currently caters for approximately 1,600 students from Year K to Year 12, including 200 boarders from Year 6 to Year 12.
-The school is co-educational from the early learning years to Year 2, and these students are housed on a separate campus in suburban Northbridge.
+Established in 1889 by the Church of England, Shore has a non-selective enrolment policy and serves approximately 1,800 students from ELC to Year 12, including 200 boarders from Year 7 onwards.
+A separate campus in Northbridge provides co-educational classes from ELC to Year 2.

-The school is a member of the Association of Heads of Independent Schools of Australia (AHISA), the Junior School Heads Association of Australia (JSHAA), the Australian Boarding Schools' Association (ABSA), the Headmasters' and Headmistresses' Conference, and is a founding member of the Athletic Association of the Great Public Schools of New South Wales (AAGPS).
+Shore is a member of the Association of Heads of Independent Schools of Australia (AHISA), the Junior School Heads Association of Australia (JSHAA), the Australian Boarding Schools' Association (ABSA), the Headmasters' and Headmistresses' Conference (HMC), and is a founding member of the Athletic Association of the Great Public Schools of New South Wales (AAGPS).

 History

 The Sydney Church of England Grammar School was founded on 4 May 1889, and was the initiative of Bishop Alfred Barry of the Sydney Diocese of the Church of England, after the closing of the St James School in 1886.
 The site of the school was chosen by the first Headmaster to be the Victorian mansion of the famed gold prospector Bernhardt Holtermann, a German migrant who discovered the Holtermann Nugget in the Australian gold fields.
-He used his new-found wealth to build a magnificent home in North Sydney which is now a boarding house of Shore.
+He used his newfound wealth to build a magnificent home in North Sydney, which is now a boarding house of Shore.
 His sons were among the first students enrolled at Shore.